Close

 Trial

 If a fair settlement offer cannot be reached, the parties to a car accident lawsuit will go to trial.
 Going to trial can result in greater compensation for the plaintiff, or it may have the opposite effect.
-Plaintiffs in car accident cases should consult with a Naperville car accident lawyer to weigh the potential risks and rewards of taking their case to trial.
+Plaintiffs in car accident cases should consult with a lawyer to weigh the potential risks and rewards of taking their case to trial.

 Damages Available in a Naperville, IL Car Accident Lawsuit